-Mining costs were provided by P&E at US\$1.62 per tonne mined (LOM US\$7.90 per tonne processed), and have been estimated from first principles.
+Mining costs were provided by P&E at US\$1.55 per tonne mined including stockpile rehandle (LOM US\$6.73 per tonne processed) and are based on first principal cost calculations.

-Process operating costs have mainly been estimated by KCA from first principles.
+Process operating costs have been estimated by KCA from first principles.
 Labour costs were estimated using project specific staffing, salary and wage and benefit requirements.
 Unit consumptions of materials, supplies, power, water and delivered supply costs were also estimated.
-LOM average processing and associated support costs are estimated at US\$16.76 per tonne.
+LOM average processing costs are estimated at US\$11.78 per tonne processed.

-General administrative costs (G&A) have been estimated by KCA with input from P2.
-G&A costs include project specific labour and salary requirements and operating expenses, including social contributions, land access and water rights.
-G&A costs are estimated at US\$0.96 per tonne.
+General administrative costs ("G&A") have been estimated by KCA with input from P2.
+G&A costs include project specific labour and salary requirements and operating expenses including social contributions and land and water rights.
+G&A costs are estimated at US\$0.73 per tonne processed.

-Operating costs were estimated based on 2nd Quarter 2023 US dollars and are presented with no added contingency based upon the design and operating criteria present in this report.
+Operating costs were estimated based on 1st/2nd Quarter 2024 US dollars and are presented with no added contingency based upon the design and operating criteria present in this report.

 The operating costs presented are based upon the ownership of all process production equipment and site facilities, including the onsite laboratory.
-The owner will employ and direct all process operations, maintenance and support personnel for all site activities.
+The owner will employ and direct all operating maintenance and support personnel for all site activities.